Stop Loss Stock Trading Order Trading Summary: Points To Remember When Setting

-The key to setting stop losses in Stock trading is not to set too tight or too far and not exactly on the support or resistance levels.
+The key to setting stop losses in stock trading is not to set too tight or too far and not exactly on the support or resistance levels.

 A few pips below support or above resistance levels is the best place.

-You can also use stop loss stock trading orders to lock in profits, Not Just for Preventing Losses
+You can also use stop loss stock orders to lock in profits, Not Just for Preventing Losses

-These stock trading orders are traditionally thought of as a way to prevent losses thus the name.
+These stock orders are traditionally thought of as a way to prevent losses thus the name.
 Another use of these orders is to lock in profits, in which case it is referred to as a trailing stop loss.

 Another example is where a Stock trader moves his stop by a certain number of pips after every few hours or after every hour or after every 15 minutes depending on the Stock chart time frame that the stock trader is using.

-In the stock trading example above the parabolic SAR which had a setting of 2 and 0.02 was used as the trailing stop for the above chart.
-The trader would have kept moving the trailing stop level upwards after every SAR was drawn until the time when the Parabolic SAR was hit and the stock trading trend reversed.
+In the stocks trading example above the parabolic SAR which had a setting of 2 and 0.02 was used as the trailing stop for the above chart.
+The trader would have kept moving the trailing stop level upwards after every SAR was drawn until the time when the Parabolic SAR was hit and the stock trend reversed.

 A stop-loss order is a simple tool, yet so many investors fail to use it.
-Whether its used to prevent excessive losses or to lock in profits, nearly all investing styles can benefit from this trading tool.
+Whether it's used to prevent excessive losses or to lock in profits, nearly all investing styles can benefit from this trading tool.

 Points To Remember When Setting These Orders